keell0renz/scrapyon/README.md

 # ScrapyOn: Claude computer use with Scrapybara

 Important: Not yet tested!
 It is a prototype and concept.
 You better run it in jupyter notebook for now.
+Also scrape part does not really work now due to some dumb issues with validation.
+Serves as proof of concept.

 ScrapyOn is a convenient wrapper which makes easy to run computer use agents with Scrapybara as a back-end.